Oxbridge: Criticism

-Eton College is one of a number of schools that send a disproportionately large percentage of students to Oxbridge.
+Eton College is one of several schools that send a disproportionately large percentage of its students to Oxbridge.

-The word Oxbridge may also be used pejoratively: as a descriptor of social class (referring to the professional classes who dominated the intake of both universities at the beginning of the twentieth century), as shorthand for an elite that "continues to dominate Britain's political and cultural establishment" and a parental attitude that "continues to see UK higher education through an Oxbridge prism", or to describe a "pressure-cooker" culture that attracts and then fails to support overachievers "who are vulnerable to a kind of self-inflicted stress that can all too often become unbearable" and high-flying state school students who find "coping with the workload very difficult in terms of balancing work and life" and "feel socially out of [their] depth".
+The word Oxbridge may also be used pejoratively: as a descriptor of social classes (referring to the professional classes who dominated the intake of both universities at the beginning of the twentieth century), as shorthand for an elite that "continues to dominate Britain's political and cultural establishment" and a parental attitude that "continues to see UK higher education through an Oxbridge prism", or to describe a "pressure-cooker" culture that attracts and then fails to support overachievers "who are vulnerable to a kind of self-inflicted stress that can all too often become unbearable" and high-flying state school students who find "coping with the workload very difficult in terms of balancing work and life" and "feel socially out of [their] depth".

 The Sutton Trust maintains that the University of Oxford and the University of Cambridge "recruit" disproportionately from eight schools (Westminster School, Eton College, Hills Road Sixth Form College, St Paul's School, Peter Symonds College, St Paul's Girls' School, King's College School, and Magdalen College School).
 They examined published admissions data from 2015 to 2017 and found that, out of the 19,851 places during the three years, the eight schools accounted for 1,310, whereas 2,900 other schools with historically few admissions to Oxbridge accounted for 1,220.

 Related terms

 Other portmanteaus have been coined that extend the term Oxbridge, with different degrees of recognition:

-The term Loxbridge is also used referring to the golden triangle of London, Oxford, and Cambridge.
+The Loxbridge term is also used referring to the golden triangle of London, Oxford, and Cambridge.
 It was also adopted as the name of the Ancient History conference now known as AMPAH.

 Doxbridge is another example of this, referring to Durham, Oxford and Cambridge.
 Doxbridge was also used for an annual inter-collegiate sports tournament between some of the colleges of Durham, Oxford, Cambridge and York.

 Woxbridge is the name of the annual conference between the business schools of Warwick, Oxford and Cambridge.

 When the University of St Andrews topped the 2023 UK universities ranking in The Guardian, the top three institutions were labelled Stoxbridge to reflect the new order.

 Thackeray's Pendennis, which introduced the term Oxbridge, also introduced Camford as another combination of the university names - "he was a Camford man and very nearly got the English Prize Poem" - but this term has never achieved the same degree of usage as Oxbridge.
 Camford is, however, used as the name of a fictional university city in the Sherlock Holmes story The Adventure of the Creeping Man (1923).